ovlachi/signal-react/README.md

-This is a custom Webpack React project (not Create React App (In Progress) built completly in ReactJS and NextJS.
+This is a custom Webpack React project (not Create React App built completly in ReactJS and NextJS (in progress).

 It covers all aspects and features of how to create a modern React based Frontend application built with reusable components.
 Athentication requests to MongoDB is handled with Axios.